iluwatar/java-design-patterns/serverless/README.md

 ![https://serverless.com/framework/docs/providers/webtasks/](./etc/webtask-small-grayscale.png "webtask")
 ...

-Anything that triggers an Lambda Function to execute is regarded by the Framework as an Event.
-Most of the Serverless Cloud Providers support following Events
+Anything that triggers a Lambda Function to execute is regarded by the Framework as an Event.
+Most of the Serverless Cloud Providers support the following Events
 - Http
 - PubSub Events
 - scheduled

-AWS supports processing event generated from AWS Services (S3/Cloudwatch/etc) and using aws as a compute engine is our first choice.
+AWS supports processing event generated from AWS Services (S3/Cloudwatch/etc) and using AWS as a compute engine is our first choice.

 ## (Backend as a Service or "BaaS")
-This example creates a backend for ‘persons’ collection which uses DynamoDB NoSQL database service also provided by Amazon.
+This example creates a backend for ‘persons’ collection which uses DynamoDB NoSQL database service is also provided by Amazon.

 ## AWS lambda function implementation